ciatph/simple-kmz/README.md

 1. Clone this repository.<br>
 `https://github.com/weaponsforge/livereload-basic.git`

 2. Set up the environment variables.
-Create a `.env` file inside the **/app** project directory with reference to the `/app/.env.example` file.
+Create a `.env` file inside the root project directory with reference to the `.env.example` file.

    | Variable       | Description                                                                                                                                                                                                                                                                             |
    | -------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |